datavis-tech/reactive-model/README.md

 <script src="//datavis-tech.github.io/reactive-model/reactive-model-v0.8.0.min.js"></script>
 ```

-**Warning!
-Ownership will soon be transferred to [datavis-tech](https://github.com/datavis-tech/), which will cause this github.io link to break.**

 If you are using [NPM](https://www.npmjs.com/package/reactive-model), install with `npm install reactive-model`, then require the module in your code like this:

 ```javascript